CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 }
 ```

 Traverse the linked list.
-If the key does not exist in this bucket, create a new Node at the end of the bucket, and judge whether the new size reaches the `Treeify Threshold`.
-If so, transform it to a tree.
+If the key does not exist in this bucket, create a new Node at the end of the list, and judge whether the new size reaches the `Treeify Threshold`.
+If so, transform this bucket to a tree.
 If the key is found in this bucket, update the value.

 ```java
 if (e != null) { // existing mapping for key